-Visual changes: due to temporary changes in lens shape caused by high glucose.
+Changes to vision: due to temporary changes in lens shape caused by high glucose.

 Symptoms happen more often in those with new or existing type 1 diabetes.
 People with type 2 diabetes may have no, or very few, symptoms, prior to diagnosis.